Why start a multi-branch local cleaning company?

 The Big idea

-The broad idea; Do Things Better.
+The broad idea; Do Things Better but smaller (more on that in a second).
 We sat down at a table, all two of us and named it, then began to dream.
 Done Right LLC it would be called (and it is), which became the parent company of CleanIt LLC.
 Done Right was the idea that when you look back on whatever had been done, it was done correctly.
-CleanIt LLC would be the first subsidiary of Done Right LLC with the potential to expand to ExterminateIt, DesignIt, and several other subsidiaries should the model reach any level of success.
+CleanIt LLC would be the first subsidiary of Done Right LLC with the potential to expand to several other subsidiary possibilities should the model reach any level of success.

 THE PHONE nightmare.